tablecheck/adidas-devops-maturity-framework/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# TableCheck DevOps Framework - based on the adidas DevOps maturity framework
+# TableCheck DevOps maturity Framework - based on the adidas DevOps maturity framework

 The DevOps maturity framework was created by adidas as a guide for the first DevOps cup to support the teams on their DevOps transformation journey.